livanshu-saini/cli/deploy_tool/README.md

 ```

 This will:
-1. Check if your configuration file exists and is valid
+1. Test your AWS credentials using the AWS STS service
-2. Test your AWS credentials with the AWS API
+2. Display your AWS account ID and username
-3. Display the AWS account information if successful
+3. List any resources that have been created by the tool

 ### Listing Resources